This post is created in collaboration with Gugu Guru

 One of the questions I get asked all the time is “What books should I buy to start out my child’s library.”

-Of course, that’s super personal because everyone has different tastes in books and different (I know some people are WILD about Dr. Seuss and I personally find most of his books long and fairly tedious), but I definitely have ones that I think are great choices across the board.
+Of course, that’s super personal because everyone has different tastes in books and different, but I definitely have ones that I think are must have baby books across the board.

 We’re Going on a Bear Hunt by Michael Rosen, illustrated by Helen Oxenbury